DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses

 \mypara{Cross-validation.} We make use of cross-validation to produce accurate security estimations in our experiments.
-We split the data into five splits where each split contains the same number of traces per website.
+We split the data into five splits, where each split contains the same number of traces per website.
 Four splits are used to train the classifier and the fifth split is divided into two test sets, $\mathcal{E}_1$ and $\mathcal{E}_2$ of equal size and equal number of traces per website.
 We generate DeepSE-WF estimations using $\mathcal{E}_1$ for training the kNN classifier and testing on $\mathcal{E}_2$ and vice versa, where we average the results.
 Since we split the data and do not use any training data in the BER/MI estimation, we mitigate any unwanted bias in the estimation.
 This process is repeated using the next split for the BER/MI evaluation and the rest for training the classifier.
 We experience a negligible variance in our evaluation ($\leq 1\%$) and thus omit the confidence interval in our plots.

-\mypara{Attacks, defenses, and estimators.} We use publicly available code to i) simulate WF attacks, ii) generate defended traces, and iii) perform the security estimation of WF defenses.
-Specifically, we use Cherubin's codebase~\cite{wfesImpl} to experiment with the Tamaraw and CS-BuFLO defenses, as well as the WFES estimation framework; the Gong et al. repository~\cite{frontglueImpl} to experiment with the FRONT and WTF-PAD defenses; and the Rahman et al. re-implementation of WeFDE~\cite{rewefdeImpl}.
-We analyse a selection of WF defenses that assume the ability of an adversary to inspect all of a client's traffic links (e.g., in contrast to TrafficSliver~\cite{trafficSliver}), that do not assume the protection of directional information-only (e.g., in contrast to Mockingbird~\cite{mockingbird} or Dolos~\cite{patchBasedDefenses}), and that provide a defense simulator that can be applied to existing traffic traces (e.g., differently from BLANKET~\cite{blindPerturbations}).
-We use the original attacks/defenses with their recommended parameters, i.e., we perform no parameter tuning (Appendix~\ref{sec:hyperparams}).
+\mypara{Attacks, defenses, and estimators.} We use publicly available code to i) simulate WF attacks, ii) generate defended traces, and iii) estimate the security of WF defenses.
+Specifically, we use Cherubin's codebase~\cite{wfesImpl} to experiment with the Tamaraw and CS-BuFLO defenses, as well as the WFES estimator; Gong et al.'s repository~\cite{frontglueImpl} to experiment with the FRONT and WTF-PAD defenses; and Rahman et al.'s re-implementation of WeFDE~\cite{rewefdeImpl}.
 We also implemented the kNN-based BER estimator proposed by Renggli et al~\cite{snoopy}.